IBM/rpg-genai-data/docs/pages/task/explain_module.md

 4. `Procedures`

-Describe high-level module logic for each proceduglre in ordered steps.
-This includes:
+  Provide a step-by-step description of the logic for each procedure.

-- `Initialization`: Describe the initial setup required for the procedure, including variable initialization and any setup logic.
+  - `Initialization`: Describe the initial setup required for the procedure.
 Include all local variables and parameters.
   - `Main Logic`: Explain the core logic of the procedure, detailing the steps taken to achieve the procedure's purpose.
-This should cover all aspects such as validation, file operations, user interaction, etc.
   - `Possible Problems with this code`: Identify potential issues that could arise during the execution of the procedure.
   - `Possible improvements to this code`: Identify areas where the code could be enhanced for better performance, readability, or functionality.
 This may include suggestions for error handling, optimization techniques, or alternative approaches to achieve the same result.

+  `Important`
+    - A module has multiple procedures with extensive lines of code, a brief outline of each procedure would be sufficient without any code snippets.
+However, if a module has only one or two procedures, it would be beneficial to provide a detailed explanation of each line.
-Repeat the above `procedure section` for `each additional procedure` in the module, ensuring that any reusable components or variables are mentioned within the context of each procedure.
+    - Repeat the above `procedure section` for `each additional procedure` in the module, ensuring that any reusable components or variables are mentioned within the context of each procedure.

 ## sum_output